awsdocs/aws-cost-management-user-guide/doc_source/invoice.md

    The **Summary** section displays a summary and details of your charges for that month\.
 It is not an invoice, however, until the month's activity closes and AWS calculates final charges\.

    If you use the consolidated billing feature in AWS Organizations, the **Bills** page lists totals for all accounts on the **Consolidated Bill Details** tab\.
 Choose the **Bill Details by Account** tab to see the activity for each account in the organization\.
-For more information about consolidated billing, see [Consolidated Billing for Organizations](consolidated-billing.md)\.
+For more information about consolidated billing, see [Consolidated billing for AWS Organizations](consolidated-billing.md)\.

 **To view your charges for a different month**
 + On the **Bills** page, select the month you want from the **Date** list\.